zsmilliepy/RadonNI/README.md

 # RadonNI
-This is a python program to visualise and process radon distribution in the Northern Ireland, in connection to the bedrock geology and topography.
+This is a python program to visualise and process the radon distribution in the Northern Ireland, in connection to the bedrock geology and topography.